onflow/wallet-extension-example/docs/index.md

 ### FCL Authentication

-Authentication is triggered either through Discovery, default configuration (fcl.config.discovery.wallet) or through any FCL transaction that requires authentication.
+Authentication is triggered either through Discovery, default configuration (`fcl.config.discovery.wallet`) or through any FCL transaction that requires authentication.
 When authentication is requested, the following should happen:

 1. On opening of the authentication tab on the extension, it should fire a message of `{type: "FCL:VIEW:READY"}` via `chrome.tabs.sendMessage` to indicate to the dapp that it should wait for a response from the user within the extension.
-See [sample authn page](#).
 2. The dapp/FCL will respond with `FCL:VIEW:READY:RESPONSE` which is received by `content.js` and proxied to the extension authentication page.
 The dapp will wait for an approved polling response from the extension.
 3. Once the user has successfully authenticated, the extension should send a message of type `PollingResponse` with the `status` field as `"APPROVED"` and an `AuthnResponse` with relevant service objects as data.
-See [sample authn page](#).
+See [sample authn page](https://github.com/gregsantos/flow-wallet-extension/blob/master/src/pages/services/Authn.js).

 All messages above are proxied through `content.js`.

 <details>
-<summary>FCL Discovery and Authn Sequence Diagram</summary>
+<summary><b>FCL Discovery and Authn Sequence Diagram</b></summary>
 <img src="img/ext-rpc-authn-sequence.png"/>
 </details>